echsor/A-Star-Search/README.md

 - The main one is the **frontier**, it is an ordered vector.
 Order is maintained on insertion.
 We must also be able to update existing items in the frontier.
 The node to be explored next is **last** in the frontier.
 - A set of all nodes that we have **visited**.
 We never visit/explore the same node twice.
 - Map of **node to** their **parent node**.
 Used to building the final path.
+Nodes are inserted or updated when we update the frontier.

 ---

 ### Example

 Let's look at an example.
 Here we have a simple graph.
-We will pretend the nodes are different places and the edges are roads connection the places.
+We will pretend the nodes are different places and the edges are roads connecting the places.
 There is also a lake in the middle which roads can not travel over (forget about bridges).
 As the heuristic we will use the straight-line distance to the goal.
 This is what the dashed lines are for.